akiva123/Stock_ARIMA/README.md

 ## ✨ Features

 ### 🔍 Data Analysis
-- **Exploratory Data Analysis (EDA)**: Visualize trends, seasonality, and test for stationarity using the Augmented Dickey-Fuller (ADF) test.
+- **Exploratory Data Analysis (EDA)**: Visualize trends, seasonality, exponentially smooth the series to uncover patterns, and test for stationarity using the Augmented Dickey-Fuller (ADF) test.
 - **Autocorrelation Analysis**: Use Auto-Correlation Function (ACF) and Partial Auto-Correlation Function (PACF) plots to identify model parameters.

 ### 🛠️ Model Building